Go directly to: OTHER TIDBITS PASSENGER WINDOW DOESN’T WORK

 Classica & Lusso uses ABS algorithms; no actual wheel sensors

 Reset TPMS system:

 Hold TPMS button until beep, and lamp has flashed twice

-If your vehicle came with the Navigation option, the dealer should have installed the SD card, but most buyers are finding the packaging in the cubby in-between the seats (that’s our “glove box”) after they arrive home, wondering why their Infotainment system informed them that “your 124 Spider is not equipped with Navigation”.
-The 4″ x 6″ ziplock bag containing the SD card in yet another smaller ziplock bag, will be labelled “NAVTEQ MAPS” and may also have the Mopar Part # 68366118AA label attached.
+If your vehicle came with the Navigation option, the dealer should have installed the SD card, but most buyers are finding the packaging in the either the armrest cubby, or the cubby between the seats in the rear bulkhead (that’s our “glove box”) after they arrive home, wondering why their Infotainment system informed them that “your 124 Spider is not equipped with Navigation”.
+The 3″ x 5″ ziplock bag containing the SD card in yet another smaller ziplock bag, will be labelled “NAVTEQ MAPS” and may also have the Mopar Part # 68366118AA label attached.
 You’ll find instructions on how to install the SD card here.

 Another clue that the dealers aren’t following instructions is when you find a bag (as shown below) containing two chassis plugs in your glove box or trunk…

 Installing these plugs are also part of pre-delivery.
 They aren’t installed at the factory, because I’m told that the holes serve as both production line fixture locators in the factory, as well as vehicle tie-down locations during transport.
 The latter seems questionable. since photos I’ve seen of the vehicles being prepped to be driven off of the transport boat show them tied down to the deck via the front and rear tow-eye bolts.